Contact Us

 Shopify

-Unfortunately, Shopify have removed the min/max levels feature from Stocky, and they have not provided a replacement for this functionality in Shopify Admin.
-You would need to manually monitor inventory levels and create transfer orders or purchase orders as needed.
+Shopify removed the min/max levels feature from Stocky in 2025 and they have yet to provide replacement of this functionality in the Shopify Admin.
+Currently you need to manually monitor inventory levels and create transfer orders or purchase orders as needed.

-We also have a Shopify Flow integration coming in the next months, so you can configure automatic creation of transfer orders or purchase orders.
+Additionally Stock Takes integrates with Shopify Flow allowing you to configure the automatic creation of transfer orders or purchase orders.

 Transfer orders